bazel-contrib/SIG-rules-authors/go-tutorial.md

 The cobra framework is commonly used by various projects including Kubernetes.
 The cobra-cli binary is provided by the project for the initial generation of CLI code.

+Run the following comment to install cobra-cli.

 ```bash
 $ go install github.com/spf13/cobra-cli@latest
 ```
-Follow the (instructions)[https://github.com/spf13/cobra-cli/blob/main/README.md] and install cobra-cli.
+If you have questions the cobra [README](https://github.com/spf13/cobra-cli/blob/main/README.md) includes more details.

-In the root directory of your project use go mod and init the code vendoring.
+In the root directory of your project use `go mod` and init the code vendoring.

 ```bash
 $ go mod init github.com/bazel-contrib/Bazel-learning-paths/tutorials/go-code-tutorial